Lin-jun-xiang/pythonic-clean-code/design-pattern/README.md

     * **State Pattern (State Pattern)** An object has multiple states, and has different behaviors in different states.
 Generally, multiple if elses may be used to handle these branching behaviors.
 If the state mode is used, these states are processed and extracted to another class to process these branches.
 That is, if else is rewritten as a class.
     * **Strategy Pattern** defines different algorithms as a family.
 These algorithms implement the same interface and are written as individual categories, so they can replace each other.
 The advantage is that if you want to add a new algorithm in the future, you only need to add an additional category without moving the original category.
     * **Template Method Pattern** Move the unchanging part to the parent category, and remove the repeated code in the subcategory
     * **Visitor Pattern (Visitor Pattern)** When the "elements" in an "object structure" hardly change, but these "behaviors of elements" often increase or decrease, the visitor pattern is suitable.
 The visitor mode is to extract the "behavior of elements", and each behavior is made into a "Visitor (visitor) object".
-Each "Visitor (visitor) object" can be different from the original "object structure". "elements" that produce different behaviors.
+Each "Visitor (visitor) object" can be different from the original "object structure".
+The "elements" of different behaviors.

 <a href="#top">Back to top</a>